8 Inexpensive Upgrades That Add Value to Your Home

 It’s entirely possible to update your kitchen without doing a complete remodel.
 Cabinets can be painted or restained.
 Drawer pulls and knobs can be replaced or spray painted for a fresh look.
 Peel-and-stick backsplashes are fairly affordable but are visually appealing.
 You can even give your countertop a “paint job” with either concrete or a marble paint kit.
 Both options can produce stunning results.

 - Staging a home for sale doesn’t necessarily mean spending a lot of money.
 There are countless things homeowners can do themselves.
-Sometimes it’s things they decluttering and moving around furniture.
-While others times it might cost a little bit of money to add plants or window treatments.
+Sometimes it’s things they declutter and move around furniture.
+While other times it might cost a little bit of money to add plants or window treatments but simple inexpensive upgrades can help with the overall appearance.

 - Regardless of a home’s size creating a backyard oasis will always add value.
 This added value may not be in monetary form, but it could increase the odds of receiving an offer for top dollar.
 Buyers want space and by creating a backyard oasis that’s one more space they can sit back and relax.